microsoft/hlsl-specs/proposals/templates/shader-model-feature-template.md

 section can also be populated based on conversations that occur during reviewing.
 Having these solutions and why they were rejected documented may save trouble from those who might want to suggest feedback or additional features that might build on this on.
-Even variations on the chosen solution can be intresting.
+Even variations on the chosen solution can be interesting.

 ## Acknowledgments (Optional)